n-doi/JGovCCC-PDL/README.md

 ## License

-The source documents were selected from materials released under the Japanese Public Data License Version 1.0 or comparable terms that permit reproduction, public transmission, and adaptation with appropriate attribution.
+The source documents were selected from materials released under terms equivalent to CC BY 4.0, such as the Japanese Public Data License Version 1.0 or comparable terms that permit reproduction, public transmission, and adaptation with appropriate attribution.
+Each line in this corpus is accompanied by information indicating its source.

 This corpus is released under the Apache License 2.0.